wikimedia/fresh/Tutorial.md

   for more information.

 * `--entrypoint`: This decides which shell command to run inside the container.
-On our case `/bin/sh`.
+In our case `/bin/sh`.
 The parameters to this command are specified after the base image name.
 The full command to be executed is:
   `/bin/sh -c "cd $mountdest/;$welcomecmd;bash"`.
 This opens the current directory in the container, prints the welcome message, and starts Bash.